 • Be aware that for all sorts of reasons, hypermobile people do need to stretch.
 We all do.
 Unstressed tissues are degenerating tissues.

-• If you teach an aerobic form of yoga, be aware that for people with the, less common, vascular type of ED / HMS and Marfan Syndrome (forms of hypermobility that also affect the heart and circulatory systems), aerobic exercise may be contraindicated as it can place too much stress on fragile tissues in the heart, veins and arteries and may lead to heart attack.
-Whereas many people with ED / HMS are unaware that they are hypermobile, those with vascular type and Marfan Syndrome are most often already diagnosed as there are likely to have been instances in earlier generations of their family of early heart attack without the usual indicators of coronary disease (for example, a relative with low blood pressure, low cholesterol and a normal weight who had a heart attack in their forties).
-Talk to these students about the upper range of heart rate they have been advised to stay within and if necessary guide them to slow down and pause during any potentially aerobic sequences.
+• If you teach an aerobic form of yoga, be aware that for people with the, less common, vascular type of ED / HMS and Marfan Syndrome (forms of hypermobility that also affect the heart and circulatory systems), aerobic exercise may be contraindicated because it can place too much stress on fragile tissues in the heart, veins and arteries and may lead to heart attack.
+Whereas many people with ED / HMS are unaware that they are hypermobile, those with vascular type and Marfan Syndrome are most often already diagnosed.
+This is because ED/ HMS runs genetically true to type, so it is likely that there have been instances in their family of early heart attack without the usual indicators of coronary disease (for example, a relative with low blood pressure, low cholesterol and a normal weight who had a heart attack in their forties).
+Talk to these students about the upper range of heart rate they have been advised by medical professionals to stay within and if necessary guide them to slow down and pause during any potentially aerobic sequences.

 • If your student is an experienced yogi, by all means offer suggestions for change, but be mindful not to sweep in and reconfigure their practice for them.
 Remember that the practice is the student’s.
 Because of the proprioceptive deficits involved in hypermobility, most hypermobile people receive limited information about where they are in space and where their body ends.
 As a result, control over their own body may be an issue for them and they may feel threatened by any suggestion that you are trying to take over.
 If your student appears resistant to your suggestions, consider this as a possibility and explore how you could work with them more collaboratively.
 A style that supports what they already know and adds value to how they already practise will generally be well received.
 Be aware, too, that hypermobility sometimes attracts a surfeit of technical imput.
 You may or may not be giving the experienced student something new.
 Enquire and offer rather than impose.